janbodnar/Java-Skolenie/data_types.md

 situations where we have to work with precise numbers, we can use the
 `BigDecimal` class.

-Floating point numbers with an `F/f` suffix are of type `float`, do`uble numbers
+Floating point numbers with an `F/f` suffix are of type `float`, `double`
-have `D/d` suffix.
-The suffix for double numbers is optional.
+numbers have `D/d` suffix.
+The suffix for `double` numbers is optional.

 Let's say a sprinter for 100m ran 9.87s.
 What is his speed in km/h?

 ```java
 void main() {